jthingelstad/thingles.github.io/_posts/2011/2011-02-17-february-minnehaha-creek-at-dusk.md

-[Minnehaha Creek](http://www.minnehahacreek.org/) caught my attention [this morning](/thingelstad/creek-on-ice), and it did again this evening on the way home.
+[Minnehaha Creek](http://www.minnehahacreek.org/) caught my attention [this morning]{% link _posts/2011/2011-02-17-creek-on-ice.md %}, and it did again this evening on the way home.